brindle5/escape-pod/README.md

 * Code Institute for the deployment terminal in Heroku.

 * [Markdown Builder by Tim Nelson](https://traveltimn.github.io/readme-builder)  README and TESTING tool to help generate the Markdown files

+### Acknowledgements
+- I would like to thank my Code Institute mentor Tim Nelson, the Code Institute tutor team and my fellow students on slack.